Weather: Monster high on its way to South Island from Thursday

-Dig out the winter woollies: a cold snap is heading for the South Island this week, with temperatures dipping well below zero as the week draws to a close.
+Dig out the winter woollies: A cold snap is heading for the South Island this week, with temperatures dipping well below zero as the week draws to a close.

 A strong high pressure system, clear skies and long nights could see temperatures plummet as low as -15C in some low lying areas of Southland, creating frosty conditions.